-- a.
-Show that triangles $\triangle AMB$ and $\triangle CMD$ are congruent. - b.
-Show that sides AC and BD are indeed parallel and therefore ABCD is a parallelogram. - 5.
-The following method explains how one can find the midpoint of a segment AB using a ruler and compass: - Choose radius r (it should be large enough) and draw circles of radius r with centers at A and B. - Denote the intersection points of these circles by P and Q. Draw the line PQ. - Let M be the intersection point of lines PQ and AB.
+- 6. The following method explains how one can find the midpoint of a segment AB using a ruler and compass: - Choose radius r (it should be large enough) and draw circles of radius r with centers at A and B. - Denote the intersection points of these circles by P and Q. Draw the line PQ. - Let M be the intersection point of lines PQ and AB.
 Then M is the midpoint of AB.

-Can you justify this method, i.e., prove that so constructed point will indeed be the midpoint of AB?
-You can use the defining property of the circle: for a circle of radius r, the distance from any point on this circle to the center is exactly r.[Hint: APBQ is a rhombus, so we can use problem 4 from the previous HW.]
+Justify this method, i.e., prove that so constructed point will indeed be the midpoint of AB?
+You can use the defining property of the circle: for a circle of radius r, the distance from any point on this circle to the center is exactly r.[Hint: APBQ is a rhombus, so we can use the knowledge about the rhombus from the previous problem.]

-6. The following method explains how one can construct a perpendicular from a point P to line l using a ruler and compass:
+7. The following method explains how one can construct a perpendicular from a point P to line l using a ruler and compass: